 1. Understanding of SaaS Marketing Problems

-For most SaaS companies, the tactical problems they face all look the same.
+For most SaaS marketing companies, the tactical problems they face all look the same.
 They’re having difficulty with Google Adwords or CPC is way too expensive to maintain.
 Maybe their content strategy has been relatively productive, but they’re lacking the proper reporting and SEO knowledge to know for sure.
 Across the board, we have found that SaaS companies may be implementing the right tactics, but are lacking an effective strategy behind these tactics to reach their goals.

 This is usually because of the way the SaaS company is structured.